 On March 11, 2020, the World Health Organization declared the novel strain of coronavirus, COVID-19, a global pandemic and recommended containment and mitigation measures worldwide.
 As a result, many states, including states where we have significant operations, declared a state of emergency, closed schools and non-essential businesses and enacted limitations on the number of people allowed to gather at one time in the same space.
-As of the date of this filing, grocery stores are considered essential businesses in states and counties that have enacted requirements that residents leave their homes only for essential business ("shelter in place requirements") and are able to continue operating.
-As COVID-19 continued to spread and the situation has continued to evolve, there was a surge of positive COVID-19 cases around the country, particularly in California, during the first quarter of fiscal 2021, especially in January due to family gatherings during the holiday period.
+As of the date of this filing, the states in which we operate have "re-opened" but states and counties maintain differing and evolving requirements related to COVID-19.
+As we cycle periods of 2020 that included elevated COVID-related demand, we are reporting declines in year-over-year net sales and comparable store sales growth.
+In addition, consumer behavior continues to be impacted by a variety of factors including, in part, increased consumer mobility and travel, higher food-away-from-home spend, continued consolidation of grocery store visits, elevated grocery e-commerce usage and higher levels of government stimulus, leading to consumers prioritizing convenience over value.
+There has also been a recent surge of positive COVID-19 cases related to the Delta variant around the country, including states in which we operate, creating additional uncertainty and potential impacts to staffing.
+As a result of those factors, it is difficult to predict near term consumer behavior and resulting sales trends for our business.